 The revised shaft will be a shrink fit into the drive flange keyed in place rather than welded.
 (It was the weld that actually failed, probably due to the lack of interference fit because we could not press the two together.)

 Speech making at the waterwheel launch.
 Councillor Fiona Chapman MBE graced us with her presence as she did the business of opening the sluice gates and launching the modern era of grinding electricity at Flitwick Mill.

 Fiona has championed the restoration of Flitwick Mill from the start and only recently confided that she really did think we were totally mad in taking on the project.
 Her gentle hand has guided us through all sorts of unknown and unexpected pitfalls and in her words she, “had to put her big boot in,” on several occasions.

 It is true that we would have found it far more difficult without her generosity and support.
 Fiona’s high moral standards have served her well during a long career supporting and championing the public wellbeing of Bedfordshire.

 This is day four of waterwheel building.
 We've seven buckets in place and the last row of holes to drill on the seventh bucket.
-The location holes for the bottom edge of the buckets are already laser cut but the holes through the shrouds need to be drilled.
+The location holes for the bottom edge of the buckets are already laser cut but the holes through the sole plates need to be drilled.

 Stainless steel work hardens very quickly and burnt out drills are a likely outcome if they are not drilled at the right feed rate and speed.
 In practice high-speed steel cobalt drills with a drop of lubricant do the job very well indeed provided the speed is slow and the pressure fairly high.

-Hopefully, not a shroud to be buried in rather the name given to the stainless plates that form the inside of the waterwheel and make the bottom of the buckets.
+The stainless plates that form the inside of the waterwheel and make the bottom of the buckets are called sole plates..
 These stack one above each other and are bolted in place with stainless steel bolts.

 The buckets are held onto the cast iron wheels and drilled and bolted into place on the shrouds.